“I came here for the art style…”

 It can often be the case of style over substance in the world of digital gaming.
 For all the positives that a digital eShop offers, it offers the opportunity for a smaller price point and subsequently, a wider audience for a cash-and-grab by developers who have not taken the time and dedication required for a video game to be successful.
 On the surface, bringing TribeToy’s recent PSVR hit to the Nintendo Switch could be misinterpreted as yet another example of this.
 To the credit of the development team, this is not the case, and ‘Bow to Blood: Last Captain Standing’ proves to be an excellent eShop acquisition.

-The premise of ‘Bow to Blood’ is one which immediately grabbed my attention.
-In a design somewhat similar to the Hunger Games, you battle to become the champion of the arena over the course of seven matches.
+The premise of ‘Bow to Blood’ is one that immediately grabbed my attention.
+In a design somewhat similar to The Hunger Games, you battle to become the champion of the arena over the course of seven matches.
 Stylised as a ‘winner takes all fantasy reality show’, you match-up against a rotating cast of challengers, participating in a plethora of random encounters.
 Each match consists of two events, one where you are free to explore a given zone, earning points whilst searching for the elusive warp key to the next event.
 The second is a challenge set by ‘The Overseers’, where you interact with the other combatants and compete for more points – obtained by shooting as many enemies as possible and completing small tasks along the way.